Chief Constable Shaun Sawyer, NPCC lead on Modern Slavery and Human Trafficking - February 2020

 Partner & practitioner networks engaged

-Eight major partnership and practitioner events have been held attended by more than 1100 representatives of police, UK and overseas law enforcement, OPPCs, government agencies, crime registrars, local authorities, NGOs, community action groups and other partners – all focussing on working together to defeat modern slavery.
+A series of major partnership and practitioner events have been held attended by more than 1700 representatives of police, UK and overseas law enforcement, OPPCs, government agencies, crime registrars, local authorities, NGOs, community action groups and other partners – all focussing on working together to defeat modern slavery.